mdmirah/AI-Coursework-Search.-ML-and-Deep-Learning-/README.md

 The Final project of this coursework has its own reposity here: https://github.com/mdmirah/Agent-and-Bullet-Detection-in-Combat-Plane/tree/main.

-The final project project implements a multi-agent reinforcement learning system for the Combat Plane environment using PettingZoo and Stable-Baselines3.
-This project augments the Combat:Plane environment by adding cutom functions for agent and bullet detection to design custom heuristics for offensive, defensive and hybrid agents.
+The final project implements a multi-agent reinforcement learning system for the Combat Plane environment using PettingZoo and Stable-Baselines3.
+It augments the Combat:Plane environment by adding custom functions for agent and bullet detection to design custom heuristics for offensive, defensive and hybrid (Optional and experimental) agents.

 ## Educational Purpose Disclaimer
 This repository contains my implementations from CS 6600, completed in Summer 2025 at Auburn University.
 I've added extensive original analysis, visualizations, and insights beyond course requirements.